Skip to main content

 3. Click Join.

-Once the inheritance process completes, all joined beneficiaries become workspace owners.
+Once the inheritance process is completed, all beneficiaries who joined the process become workspace owners.

-After starting inheritance, there are two possible paths depending on whether guardian recovery codes are available.
+After the inheritance process is initiated, there are two possible paths depending on whether guardian recovery codes are available.

-If the workspace owner had guardians set up, you can shorten the process to 6 months.
+If the workspace has guardians set up, the process can be shortened to 6 months.

 1. Contact two guardians listed on the screen.